 The regiment left Ceylon in 1817.
 Then, following garrison duties in England, Gibraltar, Malta and the Ionian Islands, it was used to quell unrest in Canada in 1838.

 In 1845, the unit became a Highland regiment once again and set sail for the Cape Colony (now South Africa).
 Halfway through its voyage, it was diverted to Montevideo to protect British interests there during the Uruguayan Civil War (1839-52).
 It finally arrived in South Africa in 1846, fighting in the Eighth Cape Frontier War (1846-47).

 Reinforcements for the regiment were among the troops on board HMS ‘Birkenhead’ when she struck rocks off the South African coast in February 1852.
 As the vessel broke up and sank, the soldiers remained formed up on deck to allow the civilian passengers to reach the lifeboats.
 Over 50 men of the 73rd subsequently drowned.

 In 1858, the regiment moved to Calcutta and fought in Central India with General Sir Hugh Rose during the Indian Mutiny (1857-59).
 In the following two decades, it garrisoned England, Hong Kong, Ceylon and India.
 In 1862, it was renamed the 73rd (Perthshire) Regiment of Foot.

-Explore the history and collections of the 73rd (Perthshire) Regiment by visiting The Black Watch Museum.Find out more
+Discover more about the 73rd (Perthshire) Regiment by visiting The Black Watch Museum in Perth.